The Sierpinski Carpet as a Final Coalgebra: Final coalgebras for and

 The first thing to do is to modify $p$ on behalf of all edges which connect two non-corner points.
 In the picture on the left below is a suggestive example.
 We are going to work with this rather than the general case.
 The edges that connect two non-corner points are the ones shown, except for the first and last.

 Every edge which connects two non-corner points is part of a maximal sub-path $q$ of such edges.
 This is because the first and last points on $p$ are corner points, and $p$ itself is finite.
 Then we replace the sub-path $q$ as on the right above.
 It is important to note that making this replacement still gives us a path in $M^k\otimes U_0$.
-(That is, we do not step out of $M^k\otimes U_0$ into $N^k\otimes U_0$ by making it.)
+(That is, we do not step out of $M^k\otimes U_0$ into $N^k\otimes U_0$ by making it.
+This is because we remain within the copies of $U_0$ used in the original path, so none of our new segments will fall in one of the ``holes'' determined by $M$.)
 And different maximal sub-paths may be replaced simultaneously.
 We check that the bold path on the left represents a longer subpath than the one on the right.
 Let the coordinates of $a$ be $(x_a, y_a)$, and similarly for $b$, $c$, $\ldots$, $g$.
 Then the length of the path on the left is

+The idea is that each $|x_b-x_a|$ is at least $1$ since they are on opposite sides of a copy of $U_0$, so these will cumulatively contribute at least $6$ to the score.
+Similarly, in order to transit from $y_a$ to $y_f$, we must contribute at least $1$ to the score, since they are on opposite sides (of a row of adjacent copies) of $U_0$.

 The length of the bold path on the right is $7$.
 The same argument would work for a sub-path which was like this but rotated $90^{\circ}$.
-There is a second kind of replacement which is similar to what we just saw but where the the sub-path's two endpoints have the same $y$-coordinate.
+There is a second kind of replacement which is similar to what we just saw but where the sub-path's two endpoints have the same $y$-coordinate.
 This second kind is easier to handle, since a sequence of horizontal segments works.

 After these two kinds of replacements our path $p$ might contain non-corner points, but edges which contain non-corner points also contain a corner point.
 These edges come in pairs of three possible forms: